NOUIY/aws-cdk-guide/v2/ref-cli-cmd-doctor.md

 # cdk doctor<a name="ref-cli-cmd-doctor"></a>

-Inspect and display useful information about your local AWS CDK project and development environment\.
+Inspect and display useful information about your local AWS CDK project and development environment.

-This information can help with troubleshooting CDK issues and should be provided when submitting bug reports\.
+This information can help with troubleshooting CDK issues and should be provided when submitting bug reports.

 ## Usage<a name="ref-cli-cmd-doctor-usage"></a>